MELVINHGF-NET-Solutions/bolt-saas-node/README.md

 var html_button = '<button data-bolt-setup="' + setup_encoded_string + '" data-bolt-signature="' + signature_encoded_string + '>">Setup Payments</button>'

-// OR you can alternatively create a setup URL to redirect the user to
+// OR you can create a setup URL to redirect the user to

 var setup_url = payments.setupUrl(options);
 ```

-Where options:
+Where `options`:

 | Field | Description |
 |---|---|